 Arlene, a pink cat with long lashes, was Garfield’s girlfriend in the comic strips but she didn’t feature in Garfield and Friends.

 In the early day, Garfield walked on all four paws like a regular cat.
 Eventually, he began to walk on two legs with the help of enlarged back paws.

-8. The most popular Garfield toy
+8. A popular Garfield toy

-9. Garfield has his own website
+9. Garfield has his own comic

 10. The ideal present for a Garfield fan